Orthopedics Medical Billing Services

 Medisys Data Solutions brings years of orthopedic coding and billing experience to your practice.
 Your Orthopedic practice needs the skills and experience to handle complex surgical procedures.
 We at Medisys Data Solutions are recognized in orthopedic coding and billing.

-- CPT 2018 changes for Orthopedic Surgery: There have been changes in CPT 2018 to the Musculoskeletal System Codes (20005-29999).
+- PT 2018 changes for Orthopedic Surgery: There have been changes in CPT 2018 to the Musculoskeletal System Codes (20005-29999).
 There are a number of instructional notes added to clarify appropriate reporting of certain codes.

 - Monitoring updates on orthopedic coding: Keeping abreast with the coding updates by maintaining ICD 10 CM, PCS, HCPCS, CPT code books is imperative.
 CMS website publishes frequent updates to the coding rules and guidelines.
 The AAOS (American Association of Orthopedic Surgeons) and AOA (American Orthopedic Association) publishes frequent newsletters and journals.
 Frequent reference to CMS websites and subscriptions to articles will keep the providers updated on Orthopedic surgery coding and billing.